 Amon's valiance at Spa was particularly noteworthy as the Kiwi had pulled out of practice for the Indy 500 just weeks earlier, spooked by the Speedway's walls.

-But he was apparently oblivious of any sense of danger when he hounded Rodriguez all afternoon around Spa's perilous course.
+But he was apparently oblivious to any sense of danger when he hounded Rodriguez all afternoon around Spa's perilous course.